WilliamAlexanderMorrison/igrill-hassio/README.md

 * Install Hass.io as a docker container following instructions in the [documentation](https://github.com/home-assistant/hassio-installer)
 * In the Hass.io Add-On Store, install the [Mosquitto broker](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/README.md)
   * Follow all of the documentation in the `Installation` and `How to use` sections of the documentation
-  * In addition, navigate to the configuration section on the add-ons page and create a `USERNAME` and `PASSWORD` in the logins array that matches the `USERNAME` and `PASSWORD` you created for Home Assistant, as follows:
+  * In addition, navigate to the configuration section on the add-ons page and create a `USERNAME` and `PASSWORD` in the logins array that matches the `USERNAME` and `PASSWORD` you created for Home Assistant, as shown below:
     * _While the documentation explicitly notes that this is not required, I found discussion suggesting it on [Reddit](https://www.reddit.com/r/homeassistant/comments/c8r8fc/mqtt_hassio_embedded_broker_need_help/esqlhq3/) and it resolved my issue._
 ```json
 {